 Also Read: Alibaba invests US$145M in obile gaming

-The Ant Fortune app provides so far Yu’e Bao, the money market fund from a mutual fund company majority-owned by Alibaba Group, and Zhao Cai Bao, wholly owned by Ant Financial that offers fixed term deposit products from third-party financial institutions or individuals, mutual funds, and stock market information from stock trading apps.
+The Ant Fortune app provides so far Yu’e Bao, the money market fund from a mutual fund company majority-owned by Alibaba Group, and Zhao Cai Bao, wholly owned by Ant Financial that offers fixed term deposit products from third-party financial institutions or individuals, mutual funds, and stock market information.

 Launched in August 2015, the app has had 35 million customers (excluding Yu’e Bao customers) and has accumulated 180 million visitors.
 Its offerings are from some 200 financial institutions, with some 100 being mutual fund companies.
 Eighty-six per cent of its users are post-80s, who were born after 1980, with 35 per cent born after 1990.